Mr John Chaplin - Thyroid and Head & Neck Surgeon, Otolaryngologist

 Head and Neck Surgery

-Head and Neck Surgery is a subspecialty of Otolaryngology that involves diagnosis and surgical treatment of benign and malignant conditions of structures in the face, head and neck excluding the brain, spine or neck muscles.
+Head and Neck Surgery is a subspeciality of Otolaryngology that involves diagnosis and surgical treatment of benign and malignant conditions of structures in the face and head and neck excluding the brain, spine or neck muscles.

 These conditions include: tumours and swellings of the thyroid and salivary glands; abnormal endocrine activity of the thyroid and parathyroid glands; congenital, inflammatory or malignant lumps in the neck.